travelingcircusofurbanism/website/static/posts/portland/immigrantstory/content.md

 # City and migration: Interview with Sankar Raman from the Immigrant Story

 During my stay in Portland, I encountered a very inspiring project called [The Immigrant Story](https://theimmigrantstory.org/), which collects stories and photographs of immigrants in order to document/archive their voices.
-Sankar Raman, a founder of the project and a Northwest Digital Art Photographer, believes that ‘The Immigrant Story is the American Story'.
+Sankar Raman, a founder of the project and a Northwest Digital Art Photographer, believes that **"The Immigrant Story is the American Story"**.

 ![](immigrantstory.jpg)
 *Photo by Nitish Meena on Unsplash*